humanetech-community/engagement-ideas/ideas/humanetech-pyramids-framework/README.md

 The following paragraphs provide a breakdown of each of the pyramids into their constituent levels.

-- Note: The Concepts are indicative of combinations that can be derived in various contexts.
-They are just examples.
+- Note: The Concept and concept keywords are just indicative of possible use in various contexts.
+Mere examples.

 ![Pyramids of Humane Technology Details](humanetech-pyramids-breakdown.png)